Mikejo5000/vsts-docs-pr/docs/tfvc/day-life-alm-developer-write-new-code-user-story.md

 Before checking in his changes, Peter again uses Lync to share his screen with his colleague Julia so she can informally and interactively review with him what he has created.
 The tests continue to be the focus of their discussion because Julia is primarily interested in what the code does, not how it works.
 Julia agrees that what Peter has written meets her needs.

 Peter checks in all changes he has made, including the both the tests and the code, and associates them with the task he has completed.
 The check-in queues the team's automated team build system to validate his changes using the team's **CI Build** build process.
-This build process helps the team minimize errors in their codebase by building and testing—in a clean environment separate from their development computers—every change the team makes.
+This build process helps the team minimize errors in their codebase by building and testing-in a clean environment separate from their development computers-every change the team makes.

 Peter is notified when the build is completed.
 In the build results window, he sees that the build succeeded and all the tests passed.